What type of art was created during the Art Deco movement?

 Crown of the General Electric Building in New York by John and Elliot Cross

 The General Electric Building, completed in 1931, boasts a striking crown designed by John and Elliot Cross.
 Cross and Cross had a fascination with modern technology and the aerodynamic forms that influenced their design.
-The crown, adorned with zigzag patterns and illuminated by neon lights, crowns the building in a spectacular display of Art Deco exuberance.
+The crown, with zigzag patterns and illuminated by neon lights, adorns the building in a spectacular display of Art Deco exuberance.
 It not only served as a symbol of progress for General Electric but also became an iconic element in the New York City skyline.

 Symphony in Black by Erté in 1892